poynt/cordova-plugin-poynt/README.md

 <a name="Poynt.launchMsg"></a>
 ### Poynt.launchMsg(msg,successCallback, errorCallback)
-Launches displayMessage passing the msg as parameter.
+Launches secondScreenService->displayMessage passing the msg as parameter.

 __Supported Platforms__